A group of helper functions for manipulating and cleaning a MultiAssayExperiment

 from the sampleMap that were identified as replicates.
 It returns a

-list of CharacterLists for each assay present in the
+list of CharacterLists for each assay present in

-that has replicate observations in that assay.
+has replicate observations in that assay.

 The mergeReplicates function is a house-keeping method